-SASS released the provincial action plan Working Together: Your Voice, Your Story, Your Action in the Spring of 2019.
+In 2019, we released the provincial action plan Working Together: Your Voice, Your Story, Your Action.
 The action plan is an interdisciplinary and collaborative approach to addressing the issue of sexual violence in Saskatchewan, and is the result of a provincial survey study and key stakeholder expertise.
-The document outlines twenty-two actions focusing on prevention and education, support and intervention, responsive legal and justice systems, and collaborative leadership and accountability.
-Learn more.
+The document outlines 22 actions focusing on prevention and education, support and intervention, responsive legal and justice systems, and collaborative leadership and accountability.

 Download a digital copy of the action plan here.

 Sexual Violence in Saskatchewan: Voices, Stories, Insights and Actions from The Front Lines Research Report

 In collaboration with the Community-University Institute for Social Research at the University of Saskatchewan, Federation of Sovereign Indigenous Nations Women’s Secretariat and the Saskatchewan First Nation Women’s Commission, we released a comprehensive report on the issue of sexual violence in our province on April 29, 2020.
 The aim of this research is to garner a comprehensive understanding of sexual violence in Saskatchewan through an examination of sexual violence experiences and the existing strengths and gaps in service provision.

 We are deeply moved by the strength, resiliency and bravery of survivors, family members and friends of those who experience sexual violence.
 We also commend the front line workers and advocates who continue to support survivors and communities across the province.

 We send a heartfelt thank you to everyone who participated in this study, and we hope your stories will spark meaningful change for the people of Saskatchewan.

 Download a digital copy of the research report here.